Sophie-Williams/GameATron4000/docs/trial3.md

 Execute the following steps to add the extension-method:

-1. Add a new file called `LUISMOdel.Extensions.cs` to the root of the project.
+1. Add a new file called `LUISModel.Extensions.cs` to the root of the project.

 2. Paste the following code-snippet into the file:
 	```csharp